yuin/iceberg/docs/source/config.rst

     - strings
     - ``.`` : use iceberg current directory
     - Lua function: use a return value(string) of the function.
 You can make iceberg and your file browser cooperate by writing a function that returns a current directory of your file browser.
+:sudo:
+    If this value is set to ``true``, this command will be run as an administrator user.

 shortcuts global variables
 ----------------------------